sangchoi93/object-detection-backend/README.md

 # Object Detection Flask REST API
-## TODO:
-1. api swagger for proper rest documentations
-2. missing created datetime for each object
-3. different algorithms to detect object
-4. aggregate scores by averaging different algorithms
-5. If there are multiple labels, take filename into account to pick one object over another?
-6. compress content
-7. use nosql to store image contents

 ## Before running the app
 1. Create Cloud Vision account and API key by following steps here: